Working with services

 Creating a new service

-You can create new Deliver and Compute services through the web interface.
+You can create new CDN and Compute services through the web interface.

-Once you’re ready, complete your service setup and start serving traffic through Fastly by setting your domain's CNAME DNS record to point to Fastly.
+9. Once you've reviewed everything and are ready, complete your service setup and start serving traffic through Fastly by setting your domain's CNAME DNS record to point to Fastly.

 Creating a new Compute service